sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 <strong>Consent Management</strong>

-The plugin uses data from several Consent Management plugins to manage approvals and disapproval for the injection of marketing pixels.
+The plugin uses data from several Consent Management plugins to manage approvals and disapproval for injecting of marketing pixels.

 It works with the following Consent Management plugins out of the box: